 Alternatively, local businesses may provide free charging or otherwise allow the utility, network company, or other third-party to own or operate the EVSE.
 In these latter arrangements, the business owner may attract more customers and customer spending.

 Transportation facilities, such as airports and park-and-rides, also serve as important site hosts.
-Airports are ideal hosts for a range of EVSE.
+Airports are ideal hosts for a range of EV charger types.

 DCFC stations in short-term parking lots could serve EV drivers who are waiting to pick people up at the airport, while Level 1 charging is sufficient for long-term parking lots to serve travelers leaving for multiday trips.
 See Electric Vehicle Charging Stations at Airport Parking Facilities for additional information on the relevant policy, planning, and implementation considerations for partnering with an airport facility manager.